MiningMath

 Multivariate Sensitivity Analysis

-In Multivariate Sensitivity Analysis, scenarios are created gradually increasing or gradually decreasing the values of the constraints within a desired range, covering all combinations of values.
-This allows users to have a comprehensive view of the impact of combinations of constraint values on the project’s performance.
+With this method, scenarios are created by gradually increasing or decreasing the values of the constraints within a desired range, covering many combinations of values.
+It allows users to have a comprehensive view on the impact of combinations of constraint values on the project’s performance.

-Considering the nature of global optimization and the nonlinearity of the problem, it is expected that there will be variations in performance as certain parameter values are modified.
-Therefore, it is crucial to generate a large number of scenarios to obtain a comprehensive analysis of the impact of these variations on the project.
+Considering the nature of the global optimization and the non-linearity of the problem, it is expected that there will be variations in performance (NPV, production, mining fronts, geometries, etc.) as parameter values are modified.
+Therefore, by generating a large number of scenarios, this behavior will be used in your favor, finding a diverse range of brand-new solutions unseen by any stepwise method.

 Example